White wine sangria made with fresh peaches and mangoes, nectar, and added liquor for a delicious summer cocktail.

 Of course you can make it as sweet as you want, but I prefer a dryer and less sweet sangria.
 If it’s too sweet then it just goes down like lemonade and we have a problem waking up the next day.

 So go and make this for your next backyard BBQ… all your family and friends will love you for it!

 - 2 (750ml) bottles white wine

-- Serve chilled over ice with garnish of peaches and mangos.
+- Chill in refrigerator for 1 hour.
+Serve chilled with garnish of peaches and mangoes.